| Title: | Frequency Distribution Tables, Histograms and Polygons |

 The result is a single histogram or polygon (absolute, relative or cumulative)

-cumulative) for fdt.multiple
+cumulative) for fdt.multiple objects.

 Both ‘default and multiple’ try to compute the maximum number of histograms